 What is Molding Sand?

-Castings are produced by pouring liquid metal into a mold cavity to cool.
-For a casting to be successful, the mold cavity must retain its shape until the metal has solidified and been removed.
+Castings are produced by pouring liquid metal into a mold cavity.
+For a casting to be successful, the mold cavity must retain its shape until the metal has cooled and fully solidified.
 Pure sand breaks apart easily, but molding sand contains bonding material that increases its ability to resist heat and hold shape.

 Green sand (an aggregate of sand, pulverized coal, bentonite clay, and water) has traditionally been used in sand casting, however modern chemically bonded molding systems are becoming more popular.
 The most widely used casting sand is silica (SiO2).